niconushinii/eda-project-qtm302w/README.md

 - Data cleaning and restructuring into tidy long-form tables
 - Visual exploration of **pre- and post-filter distributions**
 - Descriptive statistics (mean, median, variance, quartiles, IQR)
-- Correlation and regression modeling to test variable relationships
+- Correlation, t-test and regression modelings to test variable relationships
 - Interactive visualizations using `plotly` for longitudinal comparisons

 ---